Question 1: What's the difference between Graduation and Commencement?

 An "I" received in the term of graduation will be calculated as an "F" for purposes of computing the student's GPA for graduation if the course is not required for graduation.

 If the course is required for graduation, students who receive an "I" grade in the term they apply to graduate have three weeks from the beginning of the next term to have the grade changed to meet requirements.
 After that time, students must reapply for graduation and repay the application fee in the term they complete the work.

 Question 6: When will I get my diploma or certificate?

-Diplomas and certificates are mailed out 4-6 business weeks after the beginning of the next semester.
-Please be sure that your address is updated and correct.
+Diplomas and certificates are mailed out 6 to 8 business weeks after the beginning of the next semester.
+Please be sure that your address is updated and correct by logging into myEFSC in the "View/Update Address" area under Personal Information.
 Diplomas and final transcripts will not be released to students having any outstanding requirements or financial obligations to the College.